 - Faster development cycles

-3. Early Adopter Audience iOS users tend to:
+3. Early Adopter Audience iOS users lean toward this behavior:

 - Adopt new technologies faster